 As I mentioned earlier, for my business I already have a Chase Ink Business Preferred card and am a firm believer in the Chase Ultimate Rewards program.
 After amassing quite a bit of points, I can now transfer all the points I earned on the Chase Ink Business Preferred card and get an immediate 25% bump because I’ll be spending it with the Chase Sapphire Preferred.
 If you’re in this position as well, enjoy the raise. 🙂

-In the end, the bonus is great right now (the highest I’ve seen), we get a boost on existing Chase UItimate Rewards points, and the Peloton benefit drops the effective annual fee by nearly two-thirds.
+In the end, the bonus is solid right now (not as big as before but still strong), we get a boost on existing Chase Ultimate Rewards points, and the Peloton benefit drops the effective annual fee by nearly two-thirds.